mlr-org/mlrCPO/README.md

 A thorough reference of `mlrCPO`'s capabilities can be found in the [vignette](https://rawgit.com/mlr-org/mlrCPO/master/todo-files/CPO%20Vignette.html) ([compact version](https://rawgit.com/mlr-org/mlrCPO/master/todo-files/CPO%20Vignette_compact.html)).
 For more documentation of individual `mlrCPO` functions, use R's built-in `help()` functionality.

+A small intro guide for developers into the code base can be found in [info/developers.md](info/developers.md).

 ## Project Status

 `mlrCPO` is not yet a mature project and may be unstable at times; setting up a CI system is in progress, which should make things much smoother soon.
 Furthermore, even though it provides extensive functionality already, it is still lacking many concrete implementations of preprocessing operators.